RainbowMiner/RainbowMiner/README.md

 - `$Currency` will be replaced with the Currency from userpools.config.txt
 - `$Password` will be replaced with Password from pools.config.txt
 - `$Params` will be replaced with "Params-<Currency>" from pools.config.txt

+### Config\customminers.config.txt

+Your own miner programs, one entry per miner, keyed by the name.
+The file is maintained by the **Custom Miners** page of the web interface (Config > Custom Miners), which also imports and exports HiveOS flight sheets.
+A minimal entry:

+    {
+      "MyMiner": {
+        "Enable": "1",
+        "Version": "1.0",
+        "Vendors": "NVIDIA,AMD",
+        "Windows": { "Uri": "https://example.com/myminer_windows.zip", "Path": "myminer.exe" },
+        "Linux":   { "Uri": "https://example.com/myminer_linux.tar.gz", "Path": "myminer" },
+        "API": "Wrapper",
+        "Port": "4028",
+        "Arguments": "-a %ALGO% -o %PROTOCOL%://%URL% -u %WAL% -p %PASS% -d %DEVICES% --api-port $mport", "Commands": [
+          { "MainAlgorithm": "KawPOW", "Algo": "kawpow", "Params": "", "Fee": "1", "MinMemGB": "3", "DAG": "1" }
+        ]
+      }
+    }

+The full field reference, the list of placeholders (`%ALGO%`, `%URL%`, `%WAL%`, `%PASS%`, `%DEVICES%`, `$mport`, ...) and the ways to read the hashrate (generic output wrapper, a regular expression, or one of the built-in miner APIs) are documented in [Doc/CUSTOMMINERS.md](Doc/CUSTOMMINERS.md).
+Params, OC profiles and penalties per device model are configured in `miners.config.txt`, like for every other miner.

 ### Config\miners.config.txt